 A Victorian garden cemetery with incredibly beautiful greenery home to graves, tombs and mausoleums, Forest Hills Cemetery is a one-of-a-kind graveyard containing a miniature village with tiny replicas of the houses of those buried there.

 One of the most famous historical figures buried there is Paul Revere, known for alerting American soldiers that the British were coming.
-As if that wasn’t reason enough to visit, the Granary is decorated with some of the more macabre imagery associated with gravestone art, including several skull and crossbones designs.
+As if that wasn’t reason enough to visit, the Granary is decorated with more macabre imagery associated with gravestone art, including several skull and crossbones designs.

-Located along the Freedom Trail, just a 3-minute walk away from the Granary Burying Ground, King’s Chapel Burying Ground is the oldest graveyard in Boston.
+Located along the Freedom Trail, just a 3-minute walk from the Granary Burying Ground, King’s Chapel Burying Ground is the oldest graveyard in Boston.
 This cemetery features a wooden chapel above a crypt containing the bodies of those unable to afford a proper burial.
-They’re all buried in the “Strangers Tomb”.
+They’re all buried in the “Strangers Tomb.”

 This historical 300-year-old cemetery along Boston’s Freedom Trail has some of the most beautiful and unique tombstones I‘ve ever seen.
 Visit the tomb of Cotton Mather, an author who wrote several books on the supernatural and witchcraft, including what it was like being a supporter of the Salem witch trials.

-Located across from the statue of Edgar Allan Poe sits Bostons historic Central Burying Ground.
+Across from Edgar Allan Poe’s statue sits Boston’s historic Central Burying Ground.
 One of the oldest cemeteries, the graveyard is home to several British soldiers who perished from disease during the American Revolution.

 Haunted Hotels in Boston

-The Buckminster is also cursed — the Red Sox have been in an eternal drought ever since the sale Babe Ruth in the 1920s.
+The Buckminster is also cursed — the Red Sox have been in an eternal drought since the sale of Babe Ruth in the 1920s.
 Although perhaps the curse has now been lifted since the Sox won the world series in 2013.

 Formally operating as Charles Street Jail, the Liberty Hotel had several famous inmates, such as the Boston Strangler.
 Past guests have reported hearing strange voices, feeling watched and seeing shadows in their rooms.